 In addition, there is excessive oxidative stress in the presence of insulin resistance.
 It can initiate cell death and scarring inside the liver.

-For this reason, in any individual with clinical features of insulin resistance syndrome and an abnormal liver function test, NASH should be on top of the list of possible diagnosis.
+For this reason, in any individual with clinical features of Insulin Resistance Syndrome and an abnormal liver function test, NASH should be on top of the list of a possible diagnosis.

 How to Diagnose Fatty Liver – NASH (Non-Alcoholic Steato-Hepatitis)

 Ultrasound of the Liver

 An Ultrasound can detect moderate to severe fat accumulation in the liver but fails to diagnose Fatty Liver if fat accumulation is less than 18 %.
 In addition, an ultrasound of the liver can be difficult in these patients who are often obese.
 Also, it cannot distinguish between simple Fatty Liver and NASH.

 CT Scan of the Liver